Aldwych tube station: Planning

-The Great Northern and Strand Railway (GN&SR) first proposed a station in the Strand area in a private bill presented to Parliament in November 1898.
+The Great Northern and Strand Railway (GN&SR) first proposed a station in the parish of St Clement Danes in a private bill presented to Parliament in November 1898.
 The station was to be the southern terminus of an underground railway line planned to run from Wood Green station (now Alexandra Palace) via Finsbury Park and King's Cross and was originally to be located at the corner of Stanhope Street and Holles Street, north of the Strand.
 When the two streets were scheduled for demolition as part of the London County Council's plans for the construction of Kingsway and Aldwych, the GN&SR moved the location to the junction of the two new roads.
-Royal Assent to the bill was given and the Great Northern and Strand Railway Act 1899 was enacted on 1 August.
+Royal assent to the bill was given and the Great Northern and Strand Railway Act 1899 was enacted on 1 August.

 In September 1901, the GN&SR was taken over by the Brompton and Piccadilly Circus Railway (B&PCR), which planned to build an underground line from South Kensington to Piccadilly Circus via Knightsbridge.
 Both were under the control of Charles Yerkes through his Metropolitan District Electric Traction Company and, in June 1902, were transferred to Yerkes' new holding company, the Underground Electric Railways Company of London (UERL).
 Neither of the railways had carried out any construction, but the UERL obtained permission for new tunnels between Piccadilly Circus and Holborn to connect the two routes.
 The companies were formally merged as the Great Northern, Piccadilly and Brompton Railway (GNP&BR) following parliamentary approval in November 1902.
 Prior to confirmation of the merger, the GN&SR had sought permission to extend its line southwards from the future junction of Kingsway and Aldwych, under Norfolk Street to a new interchange under the Metropolitan District Railway's station at Temple.
 The extension was rejected following objections from the Duke of Norfolk under whose land the last part of the proposed tunnels would have run.

 In 1903, the GNP&BR sought permission for a branch from Piccadilly Circus to run under Leicester Square, Strand, and Fleet Street and into the City of London.
 The branch would have passed and interchanged with the already approved Strand station, allowing travel on the GNP&BR from Strand in three directions.
 The deliberations of the Royal Commission on London Traffic prevented parliamentary consideration of the proposal, which was withdrawn.

 In 1905, with the Royal Commission's report about to be published, the GNP&BR returned to Parliament with two bills for consideration.
 The first bill revived the 1903 proposal for a branch from Piccadilly Circus to the City of London, passing and interchanging with Strand station.
 The second proposed an extension and relocation of Strand station to the junction of Strand and Surrey Street.
 From there the line was to continue as a single tunnel under the River Thames to Waterloo.
 The first bill was again delayed and withdrawn.
 Of the second, only the relocation of Strand station was permitted.